It looks like you're using IE11...

 View our tender opportunities to find out more about our call for sponsorship

-We have opportunities for traders to apply for a temporary street trading licence during the Fleadh for three designated streets within the proposed pedestrianised area in Belfast city centre.
+We provided opportunities for traders to apply for a temporary street trading licence during the Fleadh for three designated streets within the proposed pedestrianised area in Belfast city centre.
+We are no longer accepting applications for this scheme.

 We can also advise on other temporary street trading opportunities too, for both existing business premises and outside of the proposed pedestrianised area.